rejamison/stove-pipe/README.md

 Wow, more than I expected before adding it up.
 Of course, I had most of this stuff laying around, so my only real outlay was the LED strands and the cables.
 Everything is scavengable except the filament.

-If I were building it again, I'd probably switch to an LED strip, which is a lot cheaper per LED (~$15 / 100 LEDs vs. $66 / 100 LEDs).
+If I were building it again, I'd probably switch to an LED strip, which is a lot cheaper per LED (~$15 / 100 LEDs vs. $66 / 100 LEDs) and would weigh quite a bit less.
 The cheaper battery, DIY cables, a barebones Pi Zero W and ditching the hat saves another $66, for a hypothetical total of $165.

 If you're really looking for a cheap project, then you can get 1kg of cheap PLA for ~$25 and switch to a nano Arduino for ~$5 and skip the FadeCandy, though you'd have to roll your own code and drop the BLE support.
 That gets the project into the ~$90-100 range which is mostly battery, filament and LEDs.